Skip to content

 How to gather consumer insights

 Having established that consumer insights are valuable building blocks for business initiatives, let’s talk about how to go about extracting them from market research.
-For a holistic and deep understanding of customer behavior, it pays to devise an insights research strategy, which maps out what it is you want to learn over a period of time, where you’re going to find the information you need, how you’re going to gather that information, and what you’ll do with the collected data.
-The below paragraphs outline each of these steps in more detail:
+For a widespread understanding of customer behavior, it pays to devise an insights research strategy which maps out what it is you want to learn over a period of time, where you’re going to find the information you need, how you’re going to gather that information, and what you’ll do with the collected data.

 Back to Table of Contents

-quantilope is an end-to-end online survey platform that makes gathering consumer insights seamless and quick. quantilope’s drag-and-drop survey builder tool enables you to craft a custom survey from scratch or opt to use a variety of survey templates (which are also fully customizable but set a foundation of questions to ask for a select type of research - such as brand tracking).
-Along with standard usage and attitude questions, platform users have the option to include any of quantilope’s thirteen automated advanced methods such as a Conjoint Analysis, Implicit Association Test, or Price Sensitivity Meter.
+quantilope is the end-to-end Consumer Intelligence Platform that makes gathering consumer insights seamless and quick. quantilope’s drag-and-drop survey builder tool enables you to craft a custom survey from scratch or opt to use a variety of survey templates (which are also fully customizable but set a foundation of questions to ask for a select type of research - such as brand tracking).
+Along with standard usage and attitude questions, platform users have the option to include any of quantilope’s automated advanced methods such as a Conjoint Analysis, Implicit Association Test, or Price Sensitivity Meter.

 As well as quantitative methodologies, quantilope has a dedicated qualitative research solution, inColor.
 Respondents are sent questions that they answer via videos, which are then automatically analyzed for keywords, sentiments, and emotions.